10 Awesome Things to Do in Southwest Texas

 https://img.particlenews.com/image.php?url=3140nq_0ZWkiwVC00

-Find it 40 miles from downtown San Antonio, and 10 miles northeast of Boerne off FM 474 and Kreutzberg Road.
+You can find it 40 miles from downtown San Antonio and 10 miles northeast of Boerne off FM 474 and Kreutzberg Road.

 9. Alamo and Missions National Park